harshshredding/google-keep-github-cli/README.md

-## A Necessary replacement for Google Keep CLI.
+## A necessary replacement for Google Keep CLI.
 Google authentication can suck my ****, so I created a CLI similar to Google Keep to store your notes on Github instead.